ManifoldScholar/manifold/client/router-migration-guides/initial_v6_plan.md

 # React Router v6 Migration Plan

+Note this initial plan is here for reference, the [to_v6](router-migration-guides/to_v6.md) guide contains more updated info on what was actually done.

 ## Overview

 Migrate frontend routes from `react-router-config` to React Router v6 using `createBrowserRouter`.
 This will remove the dependency on `react-router-config` and modernize the routing setup while maintaining the existing route structure.